thetaprimeio/WikiCrawler/README.md

 # WikiCrawler

 ### Introduction
-WikiCrawler aims to help people in exploring their interests and learning more about a subject by providing summary documents of wikipedia articles along with suggestions for further reading.
+WikiCrawler is a web scraper that aims to help people in exploring their interests and learning more about a subject by providing summary documents of wikipedia articles along with suggestions for further reading.

 ### Program modules